Black Mountain Crossing, South Wales

 - Passing forts, burial mounds, and druid stones

-- Best bike: a standard mountain bike (hardtail or fully rigid plus bike) is definitely recommended for this loop, given the varied terrain.
-Whilst much of the route is gravel bike-friendly, you will definitely be underbiking in places.
-If that’s the only bike you have, I’d recommend fitting it with at least 700x45s or 650b x 2.1s, due to some extended rough and rocky sections.
+- Best bike: a standard mountain bike (hardtail or fully rigid plus bike) is highly recommended for this loop, given the varied terrain.
+Whilst much of the route is gravel bike-friendly, you will definitely be underbiking in places and pushing in others.
+If that’s the only bike you have, I’d recommend fitting it with at least 700x45s or 650b x 2.1s, due to some extended rough, rocky, and boggy sections.

 - Low gearing is highly recommended for those who prefer to ride rather than push; think a 28T front ring with an 11-42T cassette at the minimum.
 An 11-46T/50T will be much better.

-- When to go: You can ride this route at any time of the year, though May to September promises longer riding hours and warmer temperatures.
+- When to go: May to September promises longer riding hours and warmer temperatures.
 During the summer, you’ll only need a light sleeping bag and depending on the weather, a tarp or bivy bag.
 Expect mud after recent rain – see map to avoid one potential problem point.

-- The bridleway crossing via Glytawe can be tricky to follow in places.
-It’s easy to stray off route and conditions change, so expect some pushing and bog trotting – and adjust your expectations accordingly.
+- The bridleway crossing via Glytawe to Llanddeusant can be very tricky to follow in places.
+It’s easy to stray off route and conditions change, so expect pushing and bog trotting – and adjust your expectations accordingly.
 I attempted to follow the bridleway as per the OS app on my phone, but it’s not always evident on the ground so allow more time than you think you’ll need.
 Still, it’s worth the effort, as it really puts you out there!

-- It rains a lot in Wales, come summer and winter, so always pack your waterproofs no matter what the sky is telling you.
-Similarly, waterproof socks are hightly recommended for the bog trots, and a change of socks for the evening may be useful too (-:
+- It rains a lot in Wales, come summer and winter, so always pack your waterproofs no matter what the forecast is telling you.
+Similarly, waterproof socks are recommended for the bog trots, and a change of socks for the evening may be useful too (-: